-When we refer to CRM strategy at Tour de Force, we are not referring to the strategy of implementing CRM software.
+When we refer to CRM strategies at Tour de Force, we are not referring to the strategy of implementing CRM software.
 Instead, we are referring to the strategy that defines how your organization will manage your relationships with customers, prospects, vendors, and suppliers.
 Once your organization defines this strategy, software can be used to manage and drive those processes.

 Projects that do address these fundamental areas do so by developing a focused strategy.
 They identify what business intelligence is needed and which processes can be improved by technology, and then configure the systems to accomplish these objectives.
 They focus resources on targeted improvements that will lead to increased productivity and business process enhancements.